JuanLucha/tomatoken/README.md

 Each NFTomato image will be located in `https://[CID].ipfs.dweb.link/output/[0 based index of the NFTomato].png` Each NFTomato json metadata file will be located in `https://[CID].ipfs.dweb.link/output/metadata/[0 based index of the NFTomato]` (without the json extension)

+## Setting up the contract

+Once you have the CID of the metadata, you have to edit the constructor of the contract with the url `https://[CID].ipfs.dweb.link/metadata/{id}` (without the json extension) using the CID given in the last step.
+Leave the `{id}` part of the url as is.